arnauorriols/multitaskOS/feature-journal.md

 1. I can tell the OS which task I am doing now.
 2. I can start and stop working on a task
+3. I can pause or finish a task when stopping